miklosoravecz/BlogZone/README.md

 ##Until this point the project contains:
 - User CRUD (create, login, edit and delete users)
-- Email confirmation/ activation (SendGrid)
 - Upload profile pictures
 - Users can check other users profile
-- Bootstrap
+- Css, Bootstrap styles, navigation

 ##What next:
 - Working on the posts server side APIs